raymondbutcher/hut/README.md

 ## Project structure

 If Hut detects this structure, then it adds extra arguments before running Terraform.
-If this project structure is not detected, then no arguments get added, and it's just like running Terraform directly.
+If this project structure is not detected, then no arguments get added and it's just like running Terraform directly.

 This structure is [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
-It allows a [root module](https://www.terraform.io/language/modules#the-root-module) to be deployed to multiple environments, by putting environment-specific variables and backend configuration in environment-specific subdirectories.
+It allows a [root module](https://www.terraform.io/language/modules#the-root-module) to be deployed to multiple environments by putting environment-specific variables and backend configuration in environment-specific subdirectories.
 Hut figures out the extra Terraform arguments needed to make Terraform work with this directory structure.

-This structure is still valid/standard/vanilla Terraform.
-Terraform can still be used directly if passed in the arguments normally added by Hut.
+This directory structure is still valid/standard/vanilla Terraform.
+Terraform can still be used directly if passed in the same arguments would be added by Hut.
 Hut even prints out the final Terraform command before it runs, so it can be copied and used directly (e.g. in CI/CD scripts).

 Specification: